obazl/sealark/README.md

 # moonlark/libstarlark
 Starlark parser in C11 and Lua module

 **STATUS** Pre-pre-alpha.
-The parser works, the Lua code works; i.e. it can parse a BUILD.bazel file expose the AST as a Lua table.
+The parser works, the Lua code works; i.e. it can parse a BUILD.bazel file and expose the AST as a Lua table.
 The moonlark repl works too.
 But the (Lua) code to edit the AST and emit Starlark code is still under construction.
 Also: testing has been limited to this repo; iow it has not been tested as an external repo.
 Some of the paths will probably need adjusting.
+Also, only tested on MacOS.
+Linux will be supported Real Soon Now.

 **NOTE** The main branch does the stuff described below, but will not be updated until a beta version is reached.
 Development now occurs on the dev branch, which is what you should use if you want to monitor progress or contribute.